Staff Organizations. Thursday Club (University Of Maine) Records

 Meetings of the Thursday Club were at first held weekly, then biweekly.
 Later the club met every third Thursday and, later still, convened on a monthly basis.

-As of 2010, the Thursday Club was still in existence.
-One of its objectives was “to award scholarships through the Thursday Club Scholarship Fund at the University of Maine Foundation for non-traditional students who have completed twenty-four credit hours.”
+In 2003, the Thursday Club began awarding scholarships through the Thursday Club Scholarship Fund at the University of Maine Foundation for non-traditional students who have completed twenty-four credit hours.

 Extent